MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml/MicrosoftML-package.md

 * [mutualInformation](packagehelp/mutualInformation.md): Specification for feature selection in mutual information mode.

-### Helper functions for machine learning transforms

-* [featurizeText](packagehelp/featurizeText.md): Transformation to produce a bag of counts of ngrams in a given text.
-It offers language detection, tokenization, stopwords removing, text normalization and feature generation.
-* [concat](packagehelp/concat.md): Transformation to create a single vector-valued column from multiple columns.
-* [categorical](packagehelp/categorical.md): Create indicator vector using categorical transform with dictionary.
-* [categoricalHash](packagehelp/categoricalHash.md): Converts the categorical value into an indicator array by hashing.
-* [selectFeatures](packagehelp/selectFeatures.md): Selects features from the specified variables.

 > [!NOTE]
 > To list all public functions, type library(help="MicrosoftML") at the R prompt.
 >